6 Reliable Guided Reading Tips That Really Work!

 • Come to the table RIGHT when we call them

-• Are ready to learn and not talk about how grandma is coming to visit
+• Are ready to learn and not talk about how Grandma is coming to visit

 • Look at the teacher or point to the text